Karthik369270/husky-a300-isaac-sim/docs/WRITEUP.md

 traverses the stage matching link and joint names, and dumps every joint-like prim if a lookup fails.
 A wrong assumption costs one run instead of an hour.

+The same principle applies to the RTX LiDAR: the prim path is read back from the creation command's return value rather than constructed from its arguments.

 ### Velocity drives, stiffness zero

 All four wheel joints use `UsdPhysics.DriveAPI` angular drives with stiffness 0,